-Check any water-using appliances, such as dishwashers, refrigerators, washing machines and water heaters, for puddles or drips.
+Check any water-using appliances, such as dishwashers, refrigerators, washing machines and water heaters, for water puddles or drips.
 These appliances often have plastic or rubber hoses that should be regularly checked for clogs, cracks or tears.
 Tighten any connections and inspect any tubes or hoses, replacing them if necessary.
+When possible, use reinforced steel-braided hoses.